dotnet/runtime/src/libraries/System.DirectoryServices.AccountManagement/src/PACKAGE.md

 ## About

 <!-- A description of the package and where one can find more documentation -->
 Provides uniform access and manipulation of security principals across multiple principal stores.
-The principal objects in the Account Management API include computer, group and user objects, principal stores include:
+The principal objects in the Account Management API include computer, group and user objects.
+The principal stores includes:
  * Active Directory Domain Services (AD DS)
  * Active Directory Lightweight Directory Services (AD LDS)
  * Machine SAM (MSAM).